hpaluch/ch341-i2c-24c01c/README.md

 * All 24C01A/B/C supports at least 8-byte page write (some of them, including 24C01C supports even 16-byte page write, but it is not supported directly with library)
-* page write must be page aligned - 8-bytes for most chips.
-Because starting address is `0x5` and page boundary is `0x8` there are only 3 bytes written in one page write...
+* page write may not cross page boundary - 8-bytes for most chips.
+Because starting address is `0x5` and page boundary is `0x8` there are only 3 bytes to be written in one page write...

 And here is full sequential read (reading whole EEPROM):